Your Evening Routine Is Broken

 Your day’s fate is sealed long before the alarm sounds.
 To ensure a productive, positive tomorrow, get started tonight by following these 10 nighttime schedule rules.

-For adults with attention deficit hyperactivity disorder (ADHD), the way we start our morning sets the tone for the day.
+For adults with attention deficit hyperactivity disorder (ADHD or ADD), the way we start our morning sets the tone for the day.
 When we leave our house behind schedule, we’re late for work, and don’t have time to think about our work priorities.
 Instead, we dive in, feeling stressed, instead of focused for a productive day.

 If you find yourself rushing around in the morning, and are scrambling to catch up several days a week, here are some steps to turn that pattern on its head, to begin your day on time and on task.

 Starting your day well depends on a good night’s sleep and a plan for organizing things you will need for the morning.
 The less you need to do in the morning, the more likely you’ll get to work on time.
 An evening routine typically involves the following steps:

 - Lay out tomorrow’s clothes, down to underwear, socks, and shoes.

 - Place items and anything you’ll need to take with you on a “launch pad” — an area near the door from which you exit every day.
 Items might include briefcase, car keys, cell phone, purse, coat, umbrella, a grocery list, or dry-cleaning receipts.

 - Prepare breakfast.
 Fill the coffee pot and program it to brew while you’re dressing.
 Place a clean coffee mug next to the coffee pot.
 Set the table for breakfast, putting out cereal boxes and unrefrigerated food items.

 - Prepare lunch.
 If you brown-bag it most days, make a sandwich or put a salad in an airtight container.
 If you will buy lunch, make sure you have enough cash to pay for it.
 Finally, prepare — or, better yet, supervise the preparation of — children’s lunches.